withastro/astro/.changeset/purple-crabs-marry.md

 '@astrojs/cloudflare': minor
 ---

-Change esbuild.platform to 'neutral' to correctly resolve conditional package exports
+Continue using esbuild.platform 'browser' to match CloudFlare's standard build settings, but use resolve rewrites to point to the appropriate Lit.js package export for SSR support.
+Also, to allow workarounds for 3rd party integrations, add a `rewrites` option to the CloudFlare adapter.